EvgenyNerush/performance/README.markdown

 Here marker type corresponds to test type ('o' to the random number generation, '<' to output and '>' to input).
-Marker color corresponds to the language: blue to C, light blue to C++, pink to Julia, violet to Haskell, yellow to Python, green to Pypy, gray to R, light gray-purple to C#.
+Marker color corresponds to the language: blue to C, light blue to C++, pink to Julia, violet to Haskell, yellow to Python, green to Pypy, gray to R, light gray-purple to C#, orange to Rust.

 ### Notes

 As far as `for` loop in R and Python are too slow, alternative methods for generation of random numbers are provided.
 For this reason alternative Python script for running with Pypy is also provided.

-Pypy io time is extremely short for some reason (possible because binary io was used).
+Pypy io time is extremely short because binary io was used.

 Input and output in Haskell is written with buffering, however this doesn't improve io performance much.
 Functions like `readFile` can probably break through.

+Variation of generation test that uses ternary operator in C yield the same speed as if-else generation.

+Tests for C++ ran with g++ and clang++ took the same time.
+Rust compiler uses llvm (as clang++ does) but (surprisingly) generates slower code than clang++.

 ### Dependencies